 NO.382 SQUADRON No.382 Squadron (382SQN) was formed in December 2013 and is one of three Air Force Contingency Response Squadrons.
-The squadron provides Air Force with the ability to project airpower from airbases within Australia and globally where there is no permanent airbase footprint.
-382SQN thrives in the provision of agile, rapid, responsive and effective airpower projection at short notice.
+The squadron provides Air Force with the ability to project air power from airbases within Australia and globally where there is no permanent airbase footprint.
+382SQN thrives in the provision of agile, rapid, responsive and effective air power projection at short notice.
 The squadron maintains a readiness that allows for deployment where needed in a very short time frame.
-While the squadron is responsive globally, it has the capacity to also provide Defence Aid to the civil community in response to civil disasters.
+While the squadron is responsive globally, it has the capacity to also provide Defence assistance to the civil community in response to civil disasters.

-HEADQUARTERS 96 WING Originally established in November 2000 as 396 Combat Support Wing in Darwin, the wing was renamed Headquarters 96 Wing (96WG) and relocated to RAAF Base Amberley in January 2014.
-While the headquarters resides at RAAF Base Amberley, 96WG is responsible for providing permanent airbase operational capabilities from Air Force's fixed bases.
-The wing consists of a headquarters element, 14 airbase operations squadrons, two bare bases and one forwardoperating base, including one airbase operations squadron overseas in Malaysia.
-96WG specialises in all facets of airbase operations, fundamentally contributing to the projection of air power by the RAAF, and enabling the deployment and sustainment of a joint force by air.
+HEADQUARTERS 96 WING Originally established in November 2000 as 396 Combat Support Wing in Darwin, the wing was renamed Headquarters 96 Wing and relocated to RAAF Base Amberley in January 2014.
+While the headquarters resides at RAAF Base Amberley, 96 Wing is responsible for a number of Air Force's airbases and specialist units across Australia.
+This includes a headquarters element, seven airbase operations squadrons across eight airbases, one contingency response squadron, No.1 Security Forces Squadron and No. 1 Combat Communications Squadron.
+Headquarters 96 Wing is responsible for providing airbase operational capabilities and the planning and execution of exercises and operational activities.
+It strives to deliver agile, short-notice, combat support effects to help generate and sustain air power across the national airbase network and deployed locations in single service and joint coalition environments.